 |Unlucky Number in most parts of Asia|

-Nokia never produced phones starting with number "4".
-In many parts of Asia, "Number 4" is considered an Unlucky number as it sounds similar to the word of Death.
+Nokia never produced phones starting with the number "4".
+In many parts of Asia, "Number 4" is considered an unlucky number as it sounds similar to the word of Death.

 6. Nokia 8810